angiegranda/TicTacToe3D/devdocs.md

 ## Game.cs

-Have the board[6,6,6], have a instance of the object CheckBoard() which will be called when a new legal move is written in the board and it checks if it completes a row, column or diagonal so there will be a winner and the game ends.
+It has the board[6,6,6], have a instance of the object CheckBoard() which will be called when a new legal move is written in the board and it checks if it completes a row, column or diagonal so there will be a winner and the game ends.

 #### Main Functions: